 My first career path was with the US Department of Interior at Saguaro National Park (2002-2005).
-I worked as a wildland firefighter (Forestry Technician) on their backcountry wilderness firecrew and later on their Fire Use Module.
+I worked as a wildland firefighter (Forestry Technician) on the Rincon Mountains wilderness firecrew and later on the Wildland Fire Module [formerly Fire Use Module].

 That experience led me to a master's degree working with Dr. Peter Brown and his Rocky Mountain Tree Ring Research Laboratory, using dendrochronology techniques and Geographic Information Systems (GIS) under D. Phil Guertin at UArizona reconstructing historical fire regimes in Utah.